 If depression runs in your family, or if you suspect that your son's problems may have some connection with dysthymia, we recommend that you have him screened by a qualified child psychologist or child psychiatrist.
 Depression and dysthymia are often easily treated with medication or psychotherapy.
 In fact, research suggests that a combination of the two treatments often produces the best results.
 Focus on the Family's Counseling staff can provide you with a list of referrals to professional therapists practicing in your local area.
 They'd also be happy to discuss your situation with you at greater length over the phone.
 If this option appeals to you, give our counselors a call.

-In this iQuestions video from Focus on the Family, Gary Smalley explains how changing your beliefs can help you stop criticizing loved ones and complaining about life.
+Stop Criticizing Your Loved Ones: Gary Smalley explains how changing your beliefs can help you stop criticizing loved ones and complaining about life.

 Have a New Kid by Friday